 Once the process is complete, test the system on the new server to make sure you are able to open the client and access the web pages (patron web pages, web reports, web circ).
 Have the staff test their clients and make sure they can send emails, print pull slips, access OCLC, etc.

-Restart Server (Recommended)
+Restarting the Server (Recommended)

 It is recommended to restart the new server before using.